webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

   - Install [Docker](https://www.docker.com/).
   - In a shell, go to the directory that contains this README.

 You can find the corresponding URL for an archive of the webis-web-archive-17 in the [sites-and-pages.txt](https://zenodo.org/record/4064019/files/sites-and-pages.txt).
-Note that the docker image may take quiet some time to download when you run it the first time.
+Note that the docker image may take quite some time to download when you run it the first time.
 ```
 # Execute VIPS while reproducing the web page from the archive
 ./algorithms/vips/vips.sh \